Dezzelshipc/VampireSurvivorsFiles/README.md

 * **Merge dlc data into same files**: merges data files from different dlc into files by type (weapon, character, etc.)
 * **Get images with unified names by data**: by selecting data file (merged or not) produces main image every object in file. ([Images](Images) folder)
-    * Having split lang files with english strings it uses names from it. (correct names of objects rather than names of images)
+    * Having split lang files with english strings, it uses names from it.
+(Correct names of objects rather than names of images)
     * Some of datas can produce images with frames or animations.
 (Selecting that datas will have corresponding checkboxes)